czcollier/czcollier.github.com/resume.md

 #### Principal Architect: Skyhook Wireless, Inc. Boston, MA Nov.
 2014 - Present

+ - Drove organization-wide architectural directions, ensured consistency and compatibility of software designs across product lines, communicated architectural decisions to product leaders and executives.

- - In collaboration with a small team, built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.
+ - In collaboration with a small team, designed and built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.

- - Built an API management system on Akka that provides configurable request throttling and load balancing to individual API servers.
+ - Built an API management system on Akka that provides configurable request throttling, load balancing and routing to individual API servers.
 Handles 50,000 requests/second on a c4.2xlarge EC2 instance.

- - Project: Fuzzy search geocoding

-   Modified a popular open-source geocoder written in Scala to perform fuzzy matches on location name searches using Lucene's available phoenetic matching and string edit distance utilities.
+ - Modified a popular open-source geocoder written in Scala to perform fuzzy matches on location name searches using Lucene's available phoenetic matching and string edit distance utilities.
    Deployed to production environment servicing large customers globally.

- - Communicated software design and architecture direction to stakeholders and executives

- - Established software architecture practices.
-Facilitated inter-team coordination of software component design and re-use

- - Reconciled product roadmap with technology initiatives to ensure alignment between engineering and product teams

- - Helped establish and maintain agile software practices

  - Provided hands-on technical leadership in the form of development team participation with emphasis on code quality and good software design and engineering practices; mentored and advised engineers

 #### Director of Engineering Operations: Bullhorn, Inc. Boston, MA Nov.
 2010 - Nov.
 2014

-  - Established consistent DevOps practices across development teams; designed DevOps approach
+  - Established consistent DevOps practices across development teams;
+    designed DevOps approach

   - Led effort that built repeatable and consistent server provisioning and configuration for development and QA environments.
 Coordinated development